 This programme aims to help students to develop a critical understanding of management in the context of hospitality industry.
 This qualification builds on the skills and knowledge from Diploma of Hospitality Management to further develop your understanding in the areas of: business planning, business operations, managing human resources, marketing strategies and property management.
-The course consists of 4 theoretical modules which are conducted face to face over a period of eight months to familiarize with the practical aspect of management in the hospitality industry.
+The course consists of 4 theoretical modules which are conducted face to face over a period of eight months and six months of industrial attachment to know practical aspect of management in the hospitality or Food and Beverage industry.
 The modules are as follows:

 • Food and Beverage Management